AishwaryJain07/Django_Apps/README.md

   What I used!
       -I made html pages to add the tasks, Index.html and layout.html( this contains the basic layout that add.html and index.html inherits)
       -a static css files inherited to use the defined css in all the files.
-      -Implemented sessions to create multiple sessions for multiple users.
+      -**Implemented sessions** to create multiple sessions for multiple users.
+      -**Added CSRF Authentication** for both Server Side and Client Side Verification.

 How to use!
 :Make sure Django and Python are installed correctly on your System.